Cotalker/documentation/docs/documentation/client/tasks/overview.md

 - Users can create tasks.
 - Tasks can be filtered and sorted in the display.
 - The _task workspace_ includes:
-    - [Files](/docs/documentation/client/tasks/task_notes): Dispalys shared files and notes.
+    - [Files](/docs/documentation/client/tasks/task_notes): Displays shared files and notes.
 Notes can also be edited from here.
     - [Chat](/docs/documentation/client/tasks/task_chat): Accesses the chat area which displays user and system messages, survey forms, and shared files.
     - [Details](/docs/documentation/client/tasks/task_details): View and edit task settings.
 - Tasks count with different levels of user access.